nasa-jpl/ION-DTN/gh-pages/docs/community/dtn-gcp-iot-main/ION-and-IOT-on-Linux-VMs-running-on-Cloud-Computing.md

-# Telemetry Data on Cloud Vms using Pub/Sub and DTN :rocket:
+# Telemetry Data on Cloud Vms using Pub/Sub and DTN
 This project has been developed by Dr Lara Suzuki, a visiting Researcher at NASA JPL.

 In this tutorial we will demonstrate how to connect a Raspberry Pi and Sensor Hat onto Google Cloud using cloud Pub/Sub on `host 1` and serving the messages over DTN to `host 2`.
 This tutorial follows the [Running DTN on Google Cloud using a Two-Node Ring] tutorial and uses the configurations of `host 1` and `host 2` as described in the tutorial.